mlhartme/stool/client/documentation.md

 ### Context

-A context specifies a place that can host stages.
+A *context* specifies a place that can host stages.
 It has a name, an optional token, and a URL pointing to a Stool server.
 `sc` manages a list of contexts in its client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

 Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Stage

-A stage is a set of Docker images, where each image holds a Web Application, i.e. something you can point your browser to.
-Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
+A *stage* is a set of Docker images together with some configuration (e.g. a name).
+Each image holds a Web Application, i.e. something you can point your browser to.
+Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application
+(https://en.wikipedia.org/wiki/Java_Servlet).
 Different images hold different versions of your Web Application.
 Starting a stage creates a container for one of the images.

 A stage is hosted in a Kubernetes namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 The stages attached to a workspace are shown in your